closeio/making.close.com/_posts/2021-03-01-serving-source-maps-in-production.md

 ```

 This way when an asset is served from `https://cdn.close.com/main.js`, its source map can be found at `https://sourcemaps.close.com/main.js.map`.
-The latter address is only accessed by Close employees so the source map will be only visible to them.
+The source map address is only accessible through a VPN so our source code is secure.